© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Wretchwick deserted medieval settlement is a scheduled monument protected by Historic England under reference 1015549.
 View the official record →

-Wretchwick is a deserted medieval settlement located in Oxfordshire, England.
+Wretchwick is a deserted medieval settlement located in Oxfordshire, England, designated as a scheduled monument.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015549.

 Wretchwick deserted medieval settlement is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015549.